EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 ### Preprocess the data {#lstmfullpreprocess}

-We know that we want to stick with the defaults for padding, and to use a larger vocabulary for our final model.
+\index{preprocessing}We know that we want to stick with the defaults for padding, and to use a larger vocabulary for our final model.
 For this final model, we are not going to use our validation split again, so we only need to preprocess the training data.

 ```r